 The J.F.
-Gregory Park Trail is part of the Coastal Georgia Greenway, which also connects the Georgia Coast Rail-Trail (White Oak)
+Gregory Park Trail is part of the Coastal Georgia Greenway, a planned trail network which also contains two segments of the Georgia Coast Rail-Trail.

 Richmond Hill is southwest of Savannah just off I-95 in southeast Georgia.
 To get to J.F.
 Gregory Park, take Ford Avenue to Cedar Street; parking is available.